Pediatric Emergency Medicine Fellowship

 - Research support from Spectrum Health, Michigan State University and the emergency medicine department

-Helen DeVos Children’s Hospital, the primary site for the fellowship, is a 234-bed regional referral center and teaching hospital.
-It offers advanced pediatric specialty care with more than 300 pediatric physicians who practice in more than 50 pediatric specialties and programs.
+Helen DeVos Children's Hospital offers advanced pediatric specialty care with more than 300 pediatric physicians who practice in more than 50 pediatric specialties and programs.
 Helen DeVos Children’s Hospital is Michigan’s largest neonatal center and is the only Level 1 pediatric emergency department in West Michigan.

 The pediatric emergency department handles more than 50,000 visits per year with nearly 4,000 admissions annually.
-The department always has social workers, pharmacists, paramedics, interpreter services, child life specialists and respiratory therapists available.
+The department always has social workers, pharmacists, interpreter services, child life specialists and respiratory therapists available.
 The department has access to 24/7 laboratory and radiology services including ultrasound, CT and MRI.
-The hospital has a 24 bed PICU, six bed pediatric CICU and 80 bed NICU for critical pediatric patients.
+The hospital has a 24-bed PICU, six-bed pediatric CICU and 80-bed NICU for critical pediatric patients.
 The hospital provides critical care transport for the region through neonatal transport team and flight services called AeroMed.

-U.S. News & World Report has again included Helen DeVos Children’s Hospital in its 2020 Best Children’s Hospital rankings, with a total of eight specialty areas being recognized this year.
-This is the most specialties the hospital has ever been ranked in and is the ninth year the hospital has been included on this prestigious list.
+U.S. News & World Report has again included Helen DeVos Children’s Hospital in its 2021 Best Children’s Hospital rankings, with a total of seven specialty areas being recognized.
+It is ranked second best children's hospital in the state of Michigan and eleventh in the Midwest region.

 Spectrum Health Butterworth Hospital is a Level 1 trauma center with nearly 100,000 emergency department visits annually.
 It is West Michigan’s premier location to receive burn care, as well as a primary stroke center.
 It connects directly to Spectrum Health Fred and Lena Meijer Heart Center, the area’s leading heart center, which provides 24/7 cardiac catheterization services.
 The emergency department serves as our base for adult-focused rotations in general adult emergency care, trauma and burn care as well as ultrasound training.